agh1/civievent-widget/readme.txt

 == Changelog ==

+= 1.3 =
+* Cleanup for PHP strict notices
+* Compatibility for WordPress 4.3

 = 1.2 =
 * New single event widget for displaying the next upcoming event
 * Offset the single event widget to display the second or third upcoming event